Drama

 What will I learn?

 You will learn how drama is created, including all the acting and staging skills that are needed to put a piece of drama on to the stage.
 You will learn how to create a character and play this character in a performance.
-You will understand and appreciate different styles and genres of theatre and will have the opportunity to experience high quality National Theatre London productions which have been professionally filmed and broadcast in theatres in Cyprus.
-3-4 production visits per year are arranged for all drama students in Y10-13 in order to expose students to as much professional theatre as possible.
+You will understand and appreciate different styles and genres of theatre and will have the opportunity to experience high quality videos of National Theatre London productions which have been professionally filmed.

-For those of you interested in design skills and options, this route is available provided that you have sufficient knowledge or experience in your design area.
-Opportunities are available within each component, for you to select Lighting, Sound or Set/Costume design as an alternative to acting.
+For those of you interested in design skills and options, this route is available as an alternative to acting.
+It is also possible to follow both a design and an acting path, in the separate components.
+Opportunities are available within each component, for you to select Set, Sound or Costume design as an alternative to acting.
 You will be assessed on your chosen skill in all (or some) practical work.

 What sort of homework will I be set?